BTG Begbies Traynor

 Overdrawn directors’ loan accounts can come to be a real cause for concern; particularly in the context of a company entering insolvency.

-Therefore it can help to understand as clearly as possible the nature of these financial facilities, how they work and why they can cause problems for directors and their creditors under certain circumstances.
+Therefore it is important to understand the nature of these financial facilities, how they work, and why they can cause problems for directors and their creditors particularly if insolvency is on the horizon.

 What is a Director's Loan Account?